Weight management: Basal metabolic rate

 Basal metabolic rate (BMR) is one of the main components of a person's daily energy expenditure.
 It is defined as the amount of energy that is expended during a given amount of time by a person at rest.
 This energy at rest is used to pump blood throughout the body, maintain proper brain function, break down toxins, and ensure other bodily functions.
 Technically speaking, BMR is the energy the body expends during the following specific conditions: immediately after waking up, while in a resting state, and after fasting for 12–14 hours.
-Sometimes the term Resting Metabolic (RMR) is used in place of BMR, but RMR is not solely measured under the previously listed stringent conditions and it is about 10% more than BMR.
+Sometimes the term Resting Metabolic Rate (RMR) is used in place of BMR, but RMR is not solely measured under the previously listed stringent conditions and it is about 10% more than BMR.

 The BMR is directly proportional to a person's lean body mass.
 In other words, the more lean body mass a person has, the higher their BMR.
 BMR is also affected by acute illnesses and increases with burns, fractures, infections, fevers, etc. It can be measured via direct and indirect calorimetry.
 However, it is also possible to approximately estimate BMR using several equations that factor in a person's age, sex, height, and weight.
 Some of the most popular and accurate equations used to calculate BMR are the original Harris-Benedict equations, the revised Harris-Benedict equations, and the Mifflin St. Jeor equation.

 The original Harris-Benedict Equations are as follows: